ASK A COP — Has COVID-19 caused a vehicle registration sticker shortage? - Port Arthur News

 ASK A COP — Has COVID-19 caused a vehicle registration sticker shortage?

-MJ from Port Arthur asks: Officer Antoine, my truck registration is due to expire at the end of September, and I’ve already receive my renewal notice.
+MJ from Port Arthur asks: My truck registration is due to expire at the end of September, and I’ve already received my renewal notice.
 I’m hearing that even after being inspected, I won’t be able to acquire a new registration sticker for my truck’s windshield because they’re in short supply due to the coronavirus.
 If this is true, what’s to prevent me from being cited for an expired registration even though the truck was inspected, but no replacement could be obtained?

 Answer: The worldwide Pandemic COVID-19 has readjusted just about all aspects of our lives, and the vehicle registration process in the state of Texas was not immune to said adjustment.
 MJ, I have good news for you, apparently that was a void rumor about Texas being short on registration stickers because of COVID-19.
 You can also get your registration sticker by mailing your registration back in, online or you can stop in local places to get your sticker since you have your vehicle inspected already and you’re not 30 days past your expiration date.